Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Experiments

 \subsubsection{Full robot}

 At the system level we identify all parameters, including joint position biases and a global delay, with the base stationary and legs moving in air.
 We collect identification and validation sets on \robot{Tytan}, \robot{ANYmal}, and \robot{Minimal}.
 For \robot{Tytan}, identification uses sinusoidal joint targets at $P_\tau\!=\!\qty{60}{\newton\metre\per\radian}$, $D_\tau\!=\!\qty{2}{\newton\metre\second\per\radian}$; validation repeats with $P_\tau\!=\!\qty{145}{\newton\metre\per\radian}$, $D_\tau\!=\!\qty{5}{\newton\metre\second\per\radian}$.
 For \robot{Minimal}, we additionally validate on random joint steps (\qty{0.5}{\second} dwell).
-On \robot{ANYmal}, low-level gains are fixed; we therefore use the vendor defaults (matching the actuator-network training setup).
-The actuator-network baseline is the current ANYbotics model (LSTM-augmented, trained on a larger dataset) rather than the original 2019 version~\cite{hwangbo2019learning}.
+On \robot{ANYmal}, low-level gains are fixed; we therefore use the vendor defaults for both \ac{pace} and the actuator-network baseline.
+The actuator-network baseline is the ANYbotics LSTM actuator model deployed on our platform, rather than a model retrained on the suspended, contact-free chirp data used for \ac{pace} identification.
+Its proprietary training set is not available to us; however, the original actuator-network formulation was trained on contact-rich, high-frequency foot-trajectory data with measured torques~\cite{hwangbo2019learning}.
+We therefore interpret this comparison as an evaluation against a strong practical actuator-network baseline, not as a controlled equal-data comparison between model classes.